 - Can’t eat gluten?
 You can still celebrate Mardi Gras (and search for baby Jesus in every bite) with this gluten-free recipe for king cake.

-And if you’re looking for king cake with a twist, try one of these:
+If you’re looking for king cake with a twist, try one of these:

 - King Cake Donuts